Mastitis in Cats - Symptoms and Treatment

 - Cefoxitin

 Treatment will last approximately 2-3 weeks and you can carry it out at home, except for those cases where there is a widespread infection or sepsis.
+In such cases, hospitalization might be necessary to provide intensive care and monitoring.

 In the case of gangrenous mastitis, you can resort to surgery to remove the necrotic tissue.
 The prognosis is good in most cases.
+However, post-surgical care is essential to ensure proper recovery and to prevent any recurrence of the condition.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.